jtsternberg/Cool-Shortcode/README.md

 ## Description ##

-Built with [WDS-Shortcodes](https://github.com/WebDevStudios/WDS-Shortcodes) (which is built with [Shortcode_Button](https://github.com/jtsternberg/Shortcode_Button)), this plugin demonstrates the capabilites of those libraries.
+Built on top of [WDS-Shortcodes](https://github.com/WebDevStudios/WDS-Shortcodes) (which is built on top of [Shortcode_Button](https://github.com/jtsternberg/Shortcode_Button)), this plugin demonstrates the capabilites of those libraries.

 For more info, [check out the wiki](https://github.com/WebDevStudios/WDS-Shortcodes/wiki) for the WDS-Shortcodes library.

+(I also ought to mention, this plugin is built with the [WDS plugin generator](https://github.com/WebDevStudios/generator-plugin-wp/))

 ## Installation ##